Carl Hagelin: University of Michigan

+Hagelin was an alternate captain during Michigan's 2009–10 season, and was a co-captain during its 2010–11 season (along with Luke Glendening).
+Hagelin was regarded to be a "fan favorite" player among Michigan hockey fans.
+By his final season on the team, fans had taken to regularly displaying Swedish flags as an expression of their high regard for him.

-Professional
+Professional playing career

 New York Rangers

 After Michigan lost the 2011 NCAA final game, the Rangers signed Hagelin to a professional contract, whereby he joined the Rangers' then-American Hockey League (AHL) affiliate, the Connecticut Whale, for the 2011 Calder Cup playoffs.
 He then began the subsequent 2011–12 season playing for the Whale.

 Hagelin made his NHL debut against the Washington Capitals on 25 November 2011, registering an assist on a goal by Brian Boyle for his first NHL point.
 Hagelin then scored his first career NHL goal the next day against goaltender Sergei Bobrovsky of the Philadelphia Flyers.

 After Adam Henrique of the New Jersey Devils pulled out of the 2012 NHL All-Star Rookie Showcase due to injury, Hagelin took his spot and was slated to take part in the Fastest Skater challenge during the Skills Competition, ultimately winning the competition after beating Ottawa Senators rookie Colin Greening with the fastest final round time ever recorded, 13.218, later beaten by Jonathan Drouin in 2015.
 Nevertheless, Hagelin later admitted Rangers teammate Marián Gáborík may be an even faster skater.

 On 15 April 2012, Hagelin received a three-game suspension for elbowing Ottawa Senators captain Daniel Alfredsson in the head during New York's loss in Game 2 of the Eastern Conference Quarterfinals.

 In the 2014–15 season, Hagelin matched his career-high of 17 goals and added 35 points in 82 games for the Presidents' Trophy-winning Rangers.
 On 24 April 2015, Hagelin scored the series-clinching goal in overtime of Game 5 of the 2015 Eastern Conference Quarterfinals against the Pittsburgh Penguins.